 Good Start Packaging is very conscious of the entire lifecycle environmental footprint of the products we sell.
 After all, just because a product is compostable doesn’t mean a lot of environmentally unsustainable things happened to produce and transport it to you.

+We do try to source as many products as possible that are Made in the USA.
 We don’t mean to pick on China specifically since the United States imports products from many countries.
-But the fact is that many of the products Americans buy and even some of Good Start Packaging’s compostable food packaging is made in China.
-That’s why many people are increasingly concerned about what this means for the economy and global environment.
+But the fact is that many of the products Americans buy and even some of Good Start Packaging’s compostable food packaging are made in China.
+That’s why many people are increasingly concerned about what this means for the economy and the global environment.